MeetPing/coder-challenge/README.md

 THE OS must use unicode characters
 The OS has to be able to:
 - Write / Save / Open / Delete a text document
-Your OS or finishing product must have 2 files a `RUN` and a `INSTALL`
+Your OS or finishing product must have 2 files a 'RUN' and a 'INSTALL'
 ```

+To publish your work please do a issue including the file!